peter88213/yw2xtg/docs/usage.md

 - **adjust_digits** - Replace regular spaces between digits with thin spaces.
 - **space_points** - Insert a thin space after each point that separates digits.
 - **per_chapter** - Generate one XTG file per chapter.
-The file names consist of the chapter's number and title.
+The file names consist of the chapter's number and title. the files are written to the XTG_Chapters subdirectory.

 You can define styles in *fileHeader.XTG*, but it is preferable to use the names of styles that already exist in the QX book project instead.